Buddhist temple

-A Buddhist temple or Buddhist monastery is the place of worship for Buddhists, the followers of Buddhism.
-They include the structures called vihara, chaitya, stupa, wat and pagoda in different regions and languages.
+A Buddhist temple or Buddhist monastery is the place of worship for adherents of Buddhism.
+They include the structures called vihara, chaitya, stupa, wat, khurul and pagoda in different regions and languages.
 Temples in Buddhism represent the pure land or pure environment of a Buddha.
-Traditional Buddhist temples are designed to inspire inner and outer peace.
+Traditional Buddhist temples are designed to inspire both inner and outer peace.

+Buddhist temples follow a set of architectural guides adhering to Buddhist architecture principal, with stylistic derivatives seen throughout South Asia, Southeast Asia, and East Asia.

 Architecture

 Its architecture and structure varies from region to region.
 Usually, the temple consists not only of its buildings, but also the surrounding environment.
-The Buddhist temples are designed to symbolize five elements: fire, air, water, earth and wisdom.
+The Buddhist temples are designed to symbolize five elements: fire, air, water, earth and void (space).

 India

-The design of temples in India was influenced by the idea of a place of worship as a representation of the universe.
+The origins of early Buddhism, the design of temples in India was influenced by the idea of a place of worship as a representation of the universe.
 For Buddhist temple complexes one tall temple is often centrally located and surrounded by smaller temples and walls.
 This center surrounded by oceans, lesser mountains and a huge wall.

 A Chaitya, Chaitya hall or Chaitya-griha refers to a shrine, sanctuary, temple or prayer hall in Indian religions.
 The term is most common in Buddhism, where it refers to a space with a stupa and a rounded apse at the end opposite the entrance, and a high roof with a rounded profile.
 Strictly speaking, the chaitya is the stupa itself, and the Indian buildings are chaitya halls, but this distinction is often not observed.
 Many of the early Chaitya were rock-cut, as in Karla caves or Ajanta.

 Some of the earliest free-standing temples may have been of a circular type.
 Ashoka also built the Mahabodhi Temple in Bodh Gaya circa 250 BCE, a circular structure, in order to protect the Bodhi tree under which the Buddha had found enlightenment.
 The Bairat Temple is also a round structure, which can be seen through archaeological remains.
 Representations of this early temple structure are found on a 100 BCE relief sculpted on the railing of the stupa at Bhārhut, as well as in Sanchi.
 From that period the Diamond throne remains, an almost intact slab of sandstone decorated with reliefs, which Ashoka had established at the foot of the Bodhi tree.
 These circular-type temples were also found in later rock-hewn caves such as Tulja Caves or Guntupalli.